Delegate Satisfaction at a Glance

 Human interaction is at the source of all value creation, and our academic connections provide us with a community of knowledge.
 Conferences provide an excellent opportunity for academics to expand the personal and professional networks necessary for a successful career.

-IAFOR's conveniently located conference venue in Brighton offers an ideal environment for building these networks.
+IAFOR's conveniently located conference venue in Brighton offered an ideal environment for building these networks.
+As ECLL2019 moves to London, we are confident that the venues at University College London and Birkbeck, University of London will provide the same rewarding opportunities.
 Delegates have numerous opportunities to connect with their peers – over freshly brewed coffee in the baseroom, at a forum discussion, in the sessions and workshops, at the cultural or side events, over lunch, at the evening dinner out, or on one of the conference tours.

 Based on feedback received after the ECLL/ECE 2016 conference, 100% of respondents said that they were satisfied with the networking opportunities offered by the event, with 40% responding the networking opportunities were "very good", 49% describing them as "good" and 11% saying they were "fair".
 No delegates answered "poor".

-100% of respondents said they were satisfied with the conference venue, Jurys Inn Brighton Waterfront Hotel, which is bright, modern and conducive to networking.
+100% of respondents said they were satisfied with the previous conference venue, Jurys Inn Brighton Waterfront Hotel, which is bright, modern and conducive to networking.
+And we are confident people will find this metropolitan, academic setting to be equally conducive with networking.

 100% of respondents to the ECLL/ECE 2016 feedback survey were satisfied with the quality of the conference venue, with 48% responding that it was "very good", 42% responding that it was "good" and 10% stating that it was "fair".
 No delegates responded that the conference venue was "poor".